neoforged/Documentation/docs/blockentities/container.md

 # Containers

-A popular use case of block entities is to store items of some kind.
-Some of the most essential blocks in Minecraft, such as the furnace or the chest, use block entities for this purpose.
+A popular use case of [block entities][blockentity] is to store items of some kind.
+Some of the most essential [blocks][block] in Minecraft, such as the furnace or the chest, use block entities for this purpose.
 To store items on something, Minecraft uses `Container`s.

 The `Container` interface defines methods such as `#getItem`, `#setItem` and `#removeItem` that can be used to query and update the container.
 Since it is an interface, it does not actually contain a backing list or other data structure, that is up to the implementing system.

 Due to this, `Container`s can not only be implemented on block entities, but any other class as well.
-Notable examples include entity inventories, as well as common modded items such as backpacks.
+Notable examples include entity inventories, as well as common modded [items][item] such as backpacks.

 ## Basic Container Implementation